Philadelphia Transportation

 Freeways

-Philadelphia Freeway Network has newer segments that are well designed, but Schuykill Expressway has too many sharp curves.
-Signage on the freeways often leave much to be desired.
-As a result, many drivers unnecessarily take slower boulevards to cover long distances or have difficulty finding entry ramps to freeways.
-But narrow streets cause many back-ups entering Center City.
-HOV lanes have been added to more freeways and bridge tolls across the Delaware River are reasonable for the distance covered.
+Signage on the freeways often leaves much to be desired.
+As a result, many drivers take slower boulevards to cover long distances or have difficulty finding entry ramps to freeways.
+Narrow streets also cause many backups entering Center City.
+HOV lanes have been added to more freeways, and bridge tolls across the Delaware River are reasonable for the distance covered.
 Note that I-295 New Jersey Turnpike is a Tollway.

 Return to PHILADELPHIA